Types of Laptops Explained: 5 Categories and Their Differences

 - Motion graphics

-They exist as a clear, separate class because their hardware requirements are unique.
+They exist as a separate class because their hardware requirements are more specialized than those of most other laptops.

 A Quick Reality Check